evgenyneu/keychain-swift/README.md

 ## Setup (Swift 3.0)

 There are three ways you can add KeychainSwift to your Xcode project.

-Note: Keychain currently [does not work](http://stackoverflow.com/questions/38456471/secitemadd-always-returns-error-34018-in-xcode-8-beta-3-in-ios-10-simulator) at all on iOS 10 / Xcode 8.
-Use iOS 9 with Xcode 8 instead.

 #### Add source (iOS 7+)